devicetree-org/devicetree-specification/source/devicenodes.rst

-                                                   CPUs, nor can its state be affected by the normal operation of other running CPUs, except by an explicit method for enabling or reenabling the quiescent CPU (see the
+                                                   CPUs, nor can its state be affected by the normal operation of other running CPUs, except by an explicit method for enabling or re-enabling the quiescent CPU (see the
                                                    enable-method property).

                                                    In particular, a running CPU shall be able to